 Get your flower (and fern... probably ficus) fix at this not-so-secret garden, located right in the center of the city on Barton Springs Rd.
 Themed areas include a Taniguchi Japanese Garden with Koi-filled ponds, Hartman Prehistoric Garden, and Rose Garden.

 The 360 bridge

-Whether you’re crossing the Pennybacker Bridge (known as the 360 bridge) or admiring it from afar, this impressive architectural feat -- when accompanied by the equally impressive natural scenery surrounding it -- makes for a pretty great photo op.
+Whether you’re crossing the Pennybacker Bridge (known as the 360 bridge) or admiring it from afar, this impressive architectural feat, when accompanied by the equally impressive natural scenery surrounding it, makes for a pretty great photo op.
 Be careful with the rocky path when you climb to get to the overlook. #Nofilter, obviously.

 Lake Travis at sunset

-Austin isn’t lacking in the lake department, and now that Travis is a little less empty, your water options are better than ever.
+Austin isn’t lacking in the lake department, and since Travis is a little emptier come fall, your water options are better than ever.
 Head up to the hills (and maybe indulge your inner tourist, and appetite, with a visit to The Oasis or a spot of zip lining) to reap the full photogenic benefits of this beautiful spot.

 James Wong is a Libra who spends his time pretending to be a vegan, watching wildlife clips, and booking plane tickets.
 Born in London, lived in Tokyo, and now residing in Austin, his greatest achievement is giving Posh Spice a hug in 2016.